jirenu/TurtlebotStabilizer/README.md

 # Stabilizing turtlebots' motion
 # How to run agents in rl_agent
-**Start the agent before publishing to topics pertinent to the agent** Execute the following commands in the **same** order.
+**Start the agent before publishing to topics pertinent to the agent**.

+Execute the following commands in the **same** order.
 1. roscore
 2. roslaunch turtlebot_bringup minimal.launch